University of Detroit Mercy (UDM)

 CRNA Degree offered

-Oct 31st is the deadline to be considered for the following September, it is recommended that you apply 2-3 months before the deadline.
+Oct 31st is the deadline to be considered for the following September.

-Interviews are held in late January (to select students).
-You’ll know if you’ve been accepted 1-2 weeks after the interview.
+Interviews are held in late September or early October (early deadline), in January (application deadline).
+You will know 1-2 weeks after interview.

-Entire Program Cost of CRNA School at University of Detroit Mercy.
+Entire Program Cost of CRNA School at the University of Detroit Mercy.

 UDM is a Catholic university that “seeks to educate the whole person – integrating spiritual, ethical and social development.”